mtlynch/logpaste/docs/deployment/cloud-run.md

 GCR_SERVICE_NAME="logpaste"

 # Limit to a single instance, as multiple workers will generate sync
-# conflicts with the database.
+# conflicts with the data store.
 MAX_INSTANCES="1"

 gcloud beta run deploy \